GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

 );
 ```

 Now, to test that everything works just run your Node application.
-If all was setup correctly you'll see the output in the console log to confirm it works, as can refresh your Twitter account page to see the new [`"Am I a robot?"` tweet](https://twitter.com/AirbrakeArticle/status/946880037424209921):
+If all was setup correctly you'll see the output in the console log to confirm it works.
+You can also refresh your Twitter account page to see the new [`"Am I a robot?"` tweet](https://twitter.com/AirbrakeArticle/status/946880037424209921):

 ```bash
 $ node index.js